tbebekis/Db-Schema-Info/README.md

 - IncrementBy

 ## Sample Database
 This repository contains `sql` files to create the widely used `dvdrental` sample database and feed it with data.
-That database can be used to test the SQL SELECT statements that return Database Schema information.
+That database can then be used to test the SQL SELECT statements that return Database Schema information.

 #### Sample Database Schema
 The schema for the sample database can be found at the `\Db\Schema` folder.
 There is a sub-folder for each RDBMS containing `*.sql` files with `DDL` statements.